-The geometric (Arnol'd, 1983; Guckenheimer and Holmes, 1983) and the ergodic (Eckmann and Ruelle, 1985) theory of dynamical systems represent significant achievements of the 20th century.
+The geometric (Arnol'd, 1983; Guckenheimer and Holmes, 1983) and the ergodic (Eckmann and Ruelle, 1985) theof deterministicdynamical orv systems represent significant achievements of the 20th century.
 The foundations of the stochastic calculus in its second half (Doob, 1953) also led to the birth of a rigorous theory of time-dependent random phenomena.
-Historically, theoretical developments in climate dynamics have been largely motivated by these two complementary approaches, based on the work of E. N. Lorenz and that of K. Hasselmann (Lorenz, 1963; Hasselmann, 1976), respectively.
+Historically, theoretical developments in climate dynamics have been largely motivated by these two complementary approaches, based on the work of E. N. Lorenz and that of K. Hasselmann [e.g., Lorenz (1963); Hasselmann (1976)], respectively.